-- (b) Adopt and comply with standards no less stringent than federal water quality and safe drinking water standards applicable in California; the Gaming Operation will allow for inspection and testing of water quality by state or county health inspectors, as applicable, during normal hours of operation, to assess compliance with tl)ese standards, unless inspections and testing are made by an agency of the United States pursuant to, or by the Tribe under express authorization of, federal law, to ensure compliance with federal water quality and safe drinking water standards.
-Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those state or county health inspectors, but any alleged violations of the standards shall be treated as alleged violations of this Compact. - (c) Comply with the building and safety standards set forth in Section 6.4. - (d) Carry no less than five million dollars (\$5,000,000) in public liability - insurance for patron claims, and that the Tribe provide reasonable assurance that those claims will be promptly and fairly adjudicated, and that legitimate claims will be paid; provided that nothing herein requires the Tribe to agree to liability for punitive damages or attorneys' fees.
-On or before the effective date of this Compact or not less than 30 days prior to the commencement of Gaming Activities under this Compact, whichever is later, the Tribe shall adopt and make available to patrons a tort liability ordinance setting forth the terms and conditions, if any, under which the Tribe waives immunity to suit for money damages resulting from intentional or negligent injuries to person or property at the Gaming Facility or in connection with the Tribe's Gaming Operation, including procedures for processing any claims for such money damages; provided that nothing in this Section shall require the Tribe to waive its immunity to suit except to the extent of the policy limits set out above. - (e) Adopt and comply with standards no less stringent than federal workplace and occupational health and safety standards; the Gaming Operation will allow for inspection of Gaming Facility workplaces by state inspectors, during normal hours of operation, to assess compliance with these standards, unless inspections are regularly made by an agency of the United States government to ensure compliance with federal workplace and occupational health and safety standards.
-Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those state inspectors, but any alleged violations of the standards shall be treated as alleged violations of this Compact.
+- (b) Adopt and comply with standards no less stringent than federal water quality and safe drinking water standards applicable in California; the Gaming Operation will allow for inspection and testing of water quality by state or county health inspectors, as applicable, during normal hours of operation, to assess compliance with these standards, unless inspections and testing are made by an agency of the United States pursuant to, or by the Torres-Martinez Tribe under express authorization of, federal law, to ensure compliance with federal water quality and safe drinking water standards.
+Nothing herein shall be construed as submission of the Torres-Martinez Tribe to the jurisdiction of those state or county health inspectors, but any alleged violations of the standards shall be treated as alleged violations of this Compact. - (c) Comply with the building and safety standards set forth in Section 6.4. - (d) Carry no less than five million dollars (\$5,000,000) in public liability insurance for patron and other claims, and ensure that the Torres-Martinez Tribe will provide reasonable assurance that those claims will be promptly and fairly adjudicated, and that legitimate claims will be paid; provided that nothing herein requires the Torres-Martinez Tribe to agree to liability for punitive damages or attorneys' fees.
+On or before the effective date of this Compact or not less than thirty (30) days prior to the commencement of Gaming Activities under this Compact, whichever is later, the Torres-Martinez Tribe shall adopt and make available to patrons and others a tort liability ordinance setting forth the terms and conditions, if any, under which the Torres-Martinez Tribe waives immunity to suit for money damages resulting from intentional or negligent injuries to person or property at the Gaming Facility or in connection with the Torres-Martinez Tribe's Gaming Operation, including procedures for processing any claims for such money damages; provided that nothing in this Section shall require the Torres-Martinez Tribe to waive its immunity to suit except to the extent of the policy limits set out above.
+The policy of insurance that the Torres-Martinez Tribe acquires to fulfill the requirements of this Section shall contain a provision that the insurance carrier shall waive any right that it may have to raise as a defense the sovereign immunity of the Torres-Martinez Tribe from suit, but such waiver shall extend only to claims the amount and nature of which are within the coverage and limits of the policy and shall not authorize or empower such insurance carriers to waive or otherwise limit the Torres-Martinez Tribe's sovereign immunity outside and beyond the coverage or limits of the insurance policy.
+This insurance requirement itself does not imply or constitute a waiver of sovereign immunity. - (e) Adopt and comply with standards no less stringent than federal workplace and occupational health and safety standards; the Gaming Operation will allow for inspection of Gaming Facility workplaces by state inspectors, during normal hours of operation, to assess compliance with these standards, unless inspections are regularly made by an agency of the United States government to ensure compliance with federal workplace and occupational health and safety standards.
+Nothing herein shall be construed as submission of the Torres-Martinez Tribe to the jurisdiction of those state inspectors, but any alleged violations of the standards shall be treated as alleged violations of this Compact.